Jiří Stránský: Notable figure in the Czech Republic

 Stránský is a notable figure to the Czech public for his significant resistance and opposition to totalitarianism and injustices before 1989.
 Being creative as well, he has produced as a writer, screenwriter, playwright, poet and translator.
 Stránský has other achievements as a scout, as well.

-His stature in Czech society also has an origin in some of his family members, who were also prominent figures in (what is currently) the Czech Republic.
+His stature in Czech society also has an origin in some of his family members, who were also prominent figures in the Czech lands.
 Stránský is the maternal grandson of Jan Malypetr, a once prominent Czech politician; the son of Karel Stránský, a lawyer; and also a relative of his father's cousin and the founder of Czech Scouts, Antonín Benjamin Svojsík, who has roots in the early years and forms of scouting.

 His immediate family—in particular, his father—also acted in resistance to the injustices of communism, which paired with his own, barred him from finishing school.
 Thus, in his life leading up to 1989 and the fall of Communism in Europe, he was falsely accused of vague criminal acts against the Communist state of Czechoslovakia (now the Czech Republic), and subsequently imprisoned for various lengths of time.
 Even so, following the fall of communism in 1989, Stránský found success and received many notable awards for his work as an artist and for his steadfast resistance to totalitarianism.
 Many of his popular works were also duly published widely made into film, television shows, and radio plays.